cartesi/docs/cartesi-rollups/api/json-rpc/basics.md

 Ethereum testnets are testing environments or networks that are designed to test the features and capabilities of the Ethereum blockchain without using real ETH and incurring any actual cost.
 There are several testnets available that simulate the Ethereum Mainnet.
 [Sepolia](https://sepolia.etherscan.io/) is one of such testnets.

 A _faucet_ is a service that provides users with free testnet Ether tokens (SepoliaETH in the case of Sepolia).
-These tokens can then be used to test and develop DApps on the testnet.
+These tokens can then be used to test and develop dApps on the testnet.
 There are several faucets available for Sepolia.
 You may try [Alchemy's free Sepolia Faucet](https://sepoliafaucet.com/).

 #### Mainnet